ala98412/Virtual-2D-protein-gel/README.md

         Input chromedriver's path: C:\User\user\Desktop

     2-3.
-Get the picture of 2D gel, and MW and pI
+Get the picture of 2D gel, and MW and pI.
         This step will finish automatically.